The Swan Pen

 (via Royal Mail, standard, not tracked)

-Standard editions will be available at the same time.
-To order, please first contact Steve by e-mail at
+Standard editions are now available for immediate dispatch.
+To order, please first contact Steve by e-mail at firstname.lastname@example.org